Respiratory Viruses (COVID-19, Flu, and RSV) Vaccine Recommendations

 - Never received a COVID-19 vaccine,

-- Are ages 65 years and older,
+- Are 65 years or older,

 - Are at high-risk for getting very sick from COVID-19,

-- Are living in a long-term care facility,
+- Living in a long-term care facility,

 - Are pregnant, breastfeeding, trying to get pregnant, or might become pregnant in the future, and/or